GStreamer/gstreamer/sdk-multiplatform-deployment-using-cerbero.md

 ## Adding a package for you software

-To distribute your software with the SDK it is necessary to put it into a package or installer, depending on the target platform.
+To distribute your software with GStreamer it is necessary to put it into a package or installer, depending on the target platform.
 This is done by selecting the files that should be included.
 To add a package you have to create a package file in `cerbero/packages`.
 The package files